HIPPASUS : AN UNFORTUNATE MATHEMATICIAN

 -Archimedes

-Wikimedia Commons: Figure representing Pythagoras Theorem, image of the bust of Pythagoras, and the image of Hippasus.
+1. Wikimedia Commons: Figure representing Pythagoras Theorem, images of the bust of Pythagoras and Hippasus.

 Comments